admibrill/lingmo-wiki/docs/en/wiki/installation-guide.md

 ## *7* Choose your Partitioning Layout

 This screen allows you to configure your installation.
-If you would like LingmoOS to be the only operating system on your hard drive, select `Erase disk` and install LingmoOS.
+If you would like Lingmo OS to be the only operating system on your hard drive, select `Erase disk` and install Lingmo OS.

-If your device currently has another operating system installed, you will receive additional options to install LingmoOS alongside that OS rather than replacing it.
+If your device currently has another operating system installed, you will receive additional options to install Lingmo OS alongside that OS rather than replacing it.

 ![Choose partitioning](../assets/installation-guide/7.webp)